Moving abroad can be an exciting adventure: new places, new views, new people, cultures, and traditions.

 Even if they do speak English, you will feel far more comfortable adapting to the area by speaking their language and communicating with them more naturally.

 You may not arrive fully fluent, but you can learn the basics of the script and language.
-It will be of big help when you need directions or assistance.
+It will be of great help when you need directions or assistance.

 Plus, you can enjoy entertainment like local television shows, radio, books or music.